 UN Global Pulse is the Secretary General’s Innovation Lab.
 We work at the intersection of innovation and the human sciences to inform, inspire, and strengthen the ability of the United Nations family and those it serves to anticipate, respond and adapt to the challenges of today and tomorrow.

 Our teams are spread across the world, with hubs in Uganda, Indonesia, Finland and the United States.
 Drawing on more than a decade of experience with digital innovation in the UN family, UN Global Pulse unites specialists from the digital and social sciences in search of solutions to the world’s most pressing problems, from conflict to climate change.

 We aim to reduce the risks that innovation involves and move towards the opportunities.
 We restore public trust in technology by making it inclusive, accessible and ethical.
 Our input brings value to the work of the UN and external partners in protecting the vulnerable and defending human rights.

 The goals of the UNGP Network are: i) Support efforts to advance innovations ii) Contribute to the development of global frameworks, and iii) Support the transformation of the UN family.

-UN Global Pulse’s Disha is an initiative managed by UNOPS and the Executive Office of the Secretary General (EOSG) and across UNGP Network that brings together UN agencies and private, public, and social sector partners for the development of data and AI products as digital public goods (DPGs).
+UN Global Pulse’s Disha is a multilateral initiative that brings together UN agencies and private, public, and social sector partners for the development of data and AI products as digital public goods (DPGs).
 Disha aspires to catalyze the formation of a cohesive and responsibly open ecosystem of data and AI products and services that reduces inefficiencies in the development of digital solutions for sustainable development and humanitarian action—with an initial focus on natural disaster response and recovery—to accelerate attainment of the sustainable development goals.